fickas/salt_marsh/epa_final_report_draft.md

 ### 3.4 Labeling

-The source labels use a five-class scheme:
+The source labels use a five-class scheme: Healthy banks, Unhealthy banks, Ditches, Pond edges, Other.
+Ground-truth labeling was performed using a combination of field surveys and Photo Interpretation.

-*[TODO: enumerate the 5 raw classes.
-Best guess based on typical marsh work: healthy bank, unhealthy (eroding) bank, plus three non-bank categories such as vegetation, water/mudflat, and something else.
-Confirm the actual scheme.]*

-For modeling, these were collapsed into two binary problems:
+For modeling, the five classes were collapsed into two binary problems:

 - **Bank detection** (Stage 1): {bank, non-bank}, where "bank" combines the healthy and unhealthy bank classes.
 - **Bank condition** (Stage 2): {healthy, unhealthy}, evaluated on tiles that are actually banks.

-*[TODO: describe labeling protocol — who labeled, how disagreements were resolved, any QC pass.]*

 ---

 ## 4. Approach: Two-Stage Cascade

-The core modeling task — "which tiles show unhealthy bank?" — is naturally a three-class problem (healthy bank, unhealthy bank, everything else).
+The core modeling task — "which tiles show an unhealthy bank?" — is naturally a three-class problem (healthy bank, unhealthy bank, everything else).
 We split it into two sequential binary problems instead:

 - **Stage 1** decides whether each tile shows a bank at all.
 - **Stage 2** decides whether tiles Stage 1 identified as banks are healthy or unhealthy.